 - Opportunities to work on other substantive work and projects in each area of law practiced by DLS, whether in support of a major case, a public legal education workshop, a law reform campaign, or a community organizing effort, and

 - Deep exposure to each division’s work through case rounds spread out through the academic year.

 This clinic’s more than 45-year history, structure, and reputation stands on the committed work of volunteer UofT law students.
 While our casework is lead by credit students and division leaders working under lawyer supervision, the DLS volunteer program is a great opportunity to explore public interest law, as well as the direct practice of academic, criminal, family, employment, housing, and refugee law on behalf of vulnerable client communities.

-The first round of random lottery offers will be released at noon on September 18, 2018, with rolling offers to follow until all spaces are filled.
+The first round of random lottery offers will be released on Tuesday, September 17, 2019, with rolling offers to follow until all spaces are filled.
 Saturday training day and telephone intake shift scheduling will follow.

 If you are a past caseworker who wishes to return as a volunteer caseworker, please contact the staff lawyer of your division to make those arrangements.
 Your participation in the above-described program is entirely separate and optional.